DCAN-Labs/HBCD-MADE/docs/source/expected_outputs.rst

 Output files ending in ``summaryStats.csv`` are created for each task and contain the following output variables:

 	* ``SME``: Standard Measurement error.
 The SME is a universal measure of data quality for ERP data.
-See Luck et al. (2021) for more information.
+See [Luck2021]_ for more information.

 	* ``Mean_Power``: mean power at each frequency bin ranging from 1-50Hz